 I’m a retired Consultant Radiologist.
 I spent 23 years working in the UK in Leeds Teaching Hospitals Trust, having returned to the NHS in 1988 after 16 years in the RAF Medical Branch.
 I started as an Air Force GP (family practitioner), then trained as a surgeon for four years, including 4 months with 55 Field Surgical Team in the middle east, before finally settling on radiology as my chosen specialty.
 I had a special interest in Nuclear Medicine (the use of radio-isotopes in diagnosis) and also took the clinical lead for the hospital (and for the Royal College of Radiologists) on radiation protection issues – hence the material on this site relating to radiation hazards and risk perception in general.

 My research interests and publications have centred on the development of new digital imaging technology, but my main contributions to academic radiology have been in the field of editing and publishing.
-I was a member of the Editorial Board of Clinical Radiology for a number of years, and was Editor-in-Chief from 2006-2010, In the past, I was a member of the editorial boards of Yorkshire Medicine and Radiology Now.
-I’m author or co-author of three textbooks of radiology, and I’ve also written for The Times and The Yorkshire Post.
-More recently, I published this eBook on Amazon, aimed at increasing public understanding of medical issues in the 21st century.
+I was a member of the Editorial Board of Clinical Radiologyfor a number of years, and was Editor-in-Chief from 2006-2010, In the past, I was a member of the editorial boards of Yorkshire Medicine and Radiology Now.
+I’m author or co-author of three textbooks of radiology, I’ve also written for The Times and The Yorkshire Post, and I published this eBook on Amazon, aimed at increasing public understanding of medical issues in the 21st century.

-I have a lovely and long-suffering wife, four grown-up children, and six grandchildren.
+I have a lovely and long-suffering wife, four grown-up children, and seven grandchildren.
 The mortgage is paid off, I’ve retired from full-time work, and I thought that before I was too caught up in the inexorable downward spiral into incontinence and senility I should bite the bullet and set up this site.
 I hope that some of you will find it helpful or even interesting.